albertfares/yt-data-analysis/README.md

 ## Abstract

 YouTube's success remains enigmatic: why do some videos go viral while others fail?
 This project investigates the forces driving YouTube success through two complementary lenses.
-First, we reconstruct YouTube's hidden recommendation network from 8.6 billion comments, mapping how videos cluster and connect through shared audiences.
+First, we construct an implicit audience network from 8.6 billion comments, using shared commenter patterns as a proxy for content relationships and potential recommendation pathways.
+While we cannot access YouTube's actual recommendation algorithm, overlapping audience behavior reveals how videos connect through shared viewership.
 Second, we analyze how audience engagement quality—measured through comment depth, interaction patterns, and community formation—correlates with channel growth and content virality.
 We introduce a multi-scale community framework examining how user communities form around individual channels, groups of channels, and entire content categories, and how these communities interact, overlap, and evolve over time.
-By integrating network positioning with engagement dynamics and content characteristics, we test whether success stems from strategic positioning in the recommendation graph, authentic community building, content optimization, or their interaction.
-Our analysis of 72.9 million videos from 136k channels across 2016-2019 reveals the complete picture of YouTube's ecosystem.
+By integrating inferred network positioning with engagement dynamics and content characteristics, we test whether success stems from strategic content choices that attract connected audiences, authentic community building, or their interaction.
+Our analysis of 72.9 million videos from 136k channels across 2016-2019 reveals patterns in YouTube's ecosystem dynamics.

 ## Research Questions

-**Network Structure (Recommendation Genome):**
+**Audience Network Structure:**
-1. Can we reconstruct YouTube's recommendation network from comment behavior, and how does it compare to official category structures?
+1. Can we construct a meaningful video network from comment behavior, and how does it compare to official category structures?
-2. Which videos serve as "bridges" connecting different content communities, and which are "dead ends"?
+2. Which videos serve as "bridges" connecting different audience communities, and which are isolated?
-3. How does network position (centrality, cluster membership) predict video success and channel growth?
+3. How does position in this audience network predict video success and channel growth?
-4. Are certain content categories (Gaming, Education) more insular or open to cross-cluster recommendations?
+4. Are certain content categories (Gaming, Education) more insular or open to cross-cluster audience overlap?

-**Engagement Dynamics (Power of Comments):**
+**Engagement Dynamics:**
 5. To what extent do comment volume and quality correlate with channel growth in subscribers and views?
 6. Do highly engaged comment sections (more replies, likes on comments) indicate stronger audience loyalty than channels with passive audiences?
 7. Does engagement quality (comment depth) predict sustained growth better than raw engagement quantity?

-**Community Structure and Dynamics (Multi-Scale Analysis):**
+**Community Structure and Dynamics:**
 8. How do we define and detect communities at multiple scales: individual channel communities, multi-channel communities, and category-level communities?
 9. How do these different community levels interact and overlap?
 Do channel communities nest within category communities, or do they cross boundaries?
 10. What characterizes members of different communities: comment frequency, content diversity, channel loyalty, engagement intensity?